acceleratedscience/open-ad-toolkit/README_getting-started.md

     </figure>

 1.  **Magic Commands**<br>
-    Magic commands let you run terminal commands from within Jupyter.
+    Magic commands let you access any OpenAD CLI command from within Jupyter.
 They are invoked by the `%openad` prefix.
-All OpenAD CLI commands can be accessed like this.
-For example:<br>

         %openad list files